 • to elect Petter Stillström as Chairman of the Board

 • to adopt the proposal of the Nomination Committee that the Nomination Committee should be made up of representatives of not less than three and no more than four of the largest shareholders and that the Chairman of the Board should act as Chairman of the Nomination Committee

-• to implement an automatic redemption procedure to split each share into four shares (a 4:1 share split), one of which will be a redemption share.
-Each redemption share is automatically redeemed for SEK 12.50.
+• to implement an automatic redemption procedure to split each share into three shares (a 3:1 share split), one of which will be a redemption share.
+Each redemption share is automatically redeemed for SEK 3.25.
 The automatic redemption procedure included the following decisions:

 • to adopt the proposal of the Board of Directors to repurchase a maximum of 10% of the company's shares.

 • to issue call options for bought-back shares and transfer bought-back shares to senior executives, in line with the proposal of the Board of Directors.